ravir4/DevOpsInsights/uc_insights_connect_ucd.md

   1. Put the patch files in the <code><em>application_data</em>/patches</code> folder, where <code><em>application_data</em></code> is the server application data folder.
 The default application data folder is `/opt/ibm-ucd/server/appdata` on Linux and `C:\Program Files\ibm-ucd\server\appdata` on Windows.
 On high-availability systems, the application data folder is always on a shared network drive that each server can access.

-  1. Optional: While the server is stopped, to increase performance of the data import from this server, run the following SQL commands on the database:
+  1. Optional: While the server is stopped, to increase performance of the data import from this server, run the following SQL commands on the database.
+These commands are not needed on version 6.2.5 and later.
   ```create index rt_cpr_submitted_time on MyUCDDatabase.rt_app_process_request(submitted_time);```
   ```create index rt_cpr_submitted_time on MyUCDDatabase.rt_comp_process_request(component_id, submitted_time);```
   Use the name of your database for `MyUCDDatabase`.